benmvp/slides/2017/nodevember/why-react.md

 ### (aka Virual DOM)

 NOTES:
-- Here's where we talk about the killer feature of React
+- Let's talk about our 5th reason for the transition:
+- The killer feature of React
 - Whenever anyone talks about React it's the cool feature they talk about
 - Up until this point, it's looked like `render()` was rendering to the DOM
 - But it's not...